Local SEO, SEO,

 - Promote Videos: If you have visual or video content and want that detected and used by Google, you will need to make the use of VideoObject Schema.
 This helps Google to understand and interpret your video content better and also display it accordingly as art of the snippet. [ Read more - 15 Tips for Using Youtube to Promote Your Business]

 - Highlight Individuals: In addition to using authorship, also use the schema for a person to markup the information about other employees and executives on your website.
 This can help with local search rankings to a large extent.

 [ Get more info here: Local SEO checklist for promotion]

 - Promote Tables and Bulleted Lists: Generally speaking, this does not require a markup but having data displayed in tables provides a better layout to display information and that can grab more attention for sure.

 - Product Schema: For any products that you sell as part of your business, it is absolutely imperative that you use the product schema to mark them up.
-This allows the functionality of displaying details like price, rating and availability, which is very useful.
+This allows the functionality of displaying details like rating, availability price and release date, which is very useful.